AtoB Fleet Card Statement to Excel

 Financial DocumentsFleet Card StatementsAtoBLogisticsExcelQuickBooksIFTA

 If AtoB's dashboard export already gives you the fields and date range you need, start there.
 If you're working from weekly statement PDFs, historical email attachments, incomplete exports, or a multi-month backlog, convert the AtoB statement into Excel and normalize the columns before you book anything.
-That is the real decision behind most searches for AtoB fleet card statement to Excel.
+If the export is missing gallons, driver detail, or the state context needed for review, treat the weekly statement as the control document and use the export as a cross-check.

 The fields that matter on an AtoB statement